That's just what we did in the 1950s

 The more I read and studied and listened to my inner thoughts, the more I realized that believing in an all-loving, all-powerful, all-knowing superbeing was not for me.
 It was too silly and fraught with too much conjecture and too many inconsistencies and shallow creeds.
 But it was very hard to let go of my Christian beliefs.
 My identity was based on being a Christian, it provided comfort and acceptance.
 But I had learned enough that I could not go back.

 When I became a born-again Christian, it was a huge leap in my spiritual growth.
 When I became a born-again atheist, it was an even larger leap in my spiritual growth.
 I truly felt liberated.
 So much about religion and Christianity now made sense.
-It is just a drug, a medication for people in need.
+It is a drug, medication for people in need.
 In need of belonging, in need of feeling accepted, in need of justification, in need of a set of beliefs.

 As an atheist, I am more satisfied, more ethical, and more self-confident; and I have more self esteem.
 There are statistics that show atheists have higher morals (they answer to themselves, they are not led by an invisible God, and they believe that this life is it - be good while in it.)
 Questioning religion and then becoming an agnostic/atheist is one of the greatest things that has ever happened to me: more joyous, happy, and liberated.
 My eyes have been opened.
 I have learned the truth, and the truth has truly set me free.